David-Carballo/2023w-project-pose/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a repository to introduce in Body Pose Detection, more specifically to detect Yoga Postures.
+This is a repository to introduce into Body Pose Detection, more specifically to detect Yoga Postures.
 The goal of this project is to learn how to manage a Deep Learning project and provide a solution that allows to improve existent solutions using [Yoga Postures Dataset](https://www.kaggle.com/datasets/tr1gg3rtrash/yoga-posture-dataset)

 Goals:
 * Achieve a different solution to the classification task